 Transportation of Hazardous Materials (TRANS HAZMAT)

-The course covers the responsibilities and duties of the Department of Transportation, Defense Transportation System, and commercial carriers regarding transporting hazardous materials.
+It’s not just about moving hazardous materials.
+Students dig into the responsibilities of the Department of Transportation, Defense Transportation System, and commercial carriers.

 Transportation of Hazardous Materials Recertification (TRANS HAZ MAT RECERT)

-Graduates can develop or evaluate local training resources and identify personnel needing federally mandated biannual HAZMAT training.
+Graduates don’t just stay compliant—they also help train others.
+They can develop or evaluate local training programs and identify personnel who need federally required biannual HAZMAT training.

-All HAZMAT employees need training every 24 months, and trainers should attend this course every two years to stay current.
+Since all HAZMAT employees must retrain every 24 months, trainers are expected to take this course every two years to stay sharp.

 Joint Aviation Supply and Maintenance Material Management (JASMMM)